-A linker map file-containing summaries of linkage, runtime attributes, memory, and placement, as well as an entry list- can be generated by the ILINK option --map, see --map, page 252.
+A linker map file-containing summaries of linkage, runtime attributes, memory, and placement, as well as an entry list- can be generated by the ILINK option

+--map, see --map, page 285.
 By default, the map file has the filename extension map.

 Diagnostic messages are directed to stderr and displayed on the screen, as well as printed in the optional map file.
-To read more about diagnostic messages, see Diagnostics, page 194.
+For more information about diagnostic messages, see Diagnostics, page 224.